rust-lang/rust/doc/tutorial.md

 let y = if x { foo() } else { bar() };
 ~~~

-This may sound a intricate, but it is super-useful and will grow on you.
+This may sound intricate, but it is super-useful and will grow on you.

 ## Types